The Brownian Spatial Coalescent: Introduction

 \subsubsection{General Spatial Motions}

-The definition of the Brownian spatial coalescent, as well as most theorems and proofs (with the exception of the drift representation \cref{thm:driftintro}) work with little modification when Brownian motion on the torus is replaced by another well-behaved Markov process $(Y_t)$ on some compact Polish space $E$ with a stationary distribution $\lambda$ and continuous transition densities $(q_t)$ w.r.t.\ $\lambda$, and such that its time reversal w.r.t.\ $\lambda$ is also a well-behaved Markov process.
-Then $\lambda$ takes the place of Lebesgue measure in the main theorems.
-Examples include random walks, $\alpha$-stable motion or diffusions on fractals.
+The definition of the Brownian spatial coalescent and most theorems and proofs (with the exception of the drift representation \cref{thm:driftintro}) work with little modification when Brownian motion on the torus is replaced by another well-behaved Markov process $(Y_t)$ on some compact Polish space $E$ with a stationary distribution $\lambda$ and continuous transition densities $(q_t)$ w.r.t.\ $\lambda$, such that its time reversal w.r.t.\ $\lambda$ is also a well-behaved Markov process.
+Then $(q_t)$ takes the place of $(p_t)$, and $\lambda$ takes the place of Lebesgue measure in the main theorems.

+\begin{example} Examples include random walks, $\alpha$-stable motion or diffusions on fractals.
+One could also take a cartesian product of a geographical and a type space, for example $E = \mathbb{T}^d \times \{1, \ldots ,k\}$, where the torus is interpreted as geographical space, and $\{1, \ldots ,k\}$ is type space.
+The motion could be a random walk on type space, and Brownian motion in geographical space, with a speed that may depend on the type. \end{example}

 The only major difficulty is understanding which points have to be excluded from the state space.
 One approach could be to exclude those points where the normalisation $N^{\boldsymbol \nu}$ diverges, but then it remains to show that these points will almost-surely never be reached by the evolution of the coalescent.
 This comes down to characterising whether or not $k$ independent copies of the spatial motion have a positive probability of meeting simultaneously, and if so in which points.
-In fact, by studying the normalisation of the ``$(Y_t)$-spatial $\Lambda$-coalescent'' with $\Lambda = \delta_1$ (in which only $(n,n)$-mergers for $n\in \N$ are possible), this gives rise to the following conjecture.
+In fact, by studying the normalisation of the ``$(Y_t)$-spatial $\delta_1$-coalescent'', in which only $(n,n)$-mergers for $n\in \N$ are possible, this gives rise to the following conjecture.

-\begin{conjecture} Under some regularity conditions on $(Y_t)$, the following are equivalent for every $k\in \N$, $k \ge 2$. \begin{enumerate} \item If $k$ independent copies of $Y$ are started from any set of pairwise disjoint initial locations, then with positive probability there exists a time at which all $k$ copies are in the same location. \item For $\lambda$-a.e.\ $x\in E$, \end{enumerate} \end{conjecture} A simple case is if the motion is a random walk on some finite graph $E$.
+\begin{conjecture} Under some regularity conditions on $(Y_t)$, the following are equivalent for every $k\in \N$, $k \ge 2$, and $x_1, \ldots ,x_k \in E$. \begin{enumerate} \item If $k$ independent copies of $Y$ are started from initial locations $x_1$ to $x_k$, then with positive probability there exists a time at which all $k$ copies are in the same location. \item \end{enumerate} \end{conjecture} A simple case is if the motion is a random walk on some finite graph $E$.
 Then no points have to be excluded, and all of our results (except \cref{thm:driftintro}) apply with obvious modifications.